David Niven: 1935–1938: Early roles

-Fox Studios gave him the lead in a B picture, Dinner at the Ritz (1938) and he again had a supporting role in Bluebeard's Eighth Wife (1938) directed by Ernst Lubitsch at Paramount.
+Fox Studios gave him the lead in a B picture, Dinner at the Ritz (1938), and he again had a supporting role in Bluebeard's Eighth Wife (1938) directed by Ernst Lubitsch at Paramount.
 Niven was one of the four heroes in John Ford's Four Men and a Prayer (1938), also with Fox.
 He remained with Fox to play the part of a fake love interest in Three Blind Mice (1938).

-Niven joined what became known as the Hollywood Raj, a group of British actors in Hollywood which included Rex Harrison, Boris Karloff, Stan Laurel, Basil Rathbone, Ronald Colman, Leslie Howard, and C. Aubrey Smith.
-According to his autobiography, Errol Flynn and he were firm friends and rented Rosalind Russell's house at 601 North Linden Drive as a bachelor pad.
+Niven joined what became known as the Hollywood Raj, a group of British actors in Hollywood which included Gladys Cooper, Cedric Hardwicke, Boris Karloff, Stan Laurel, Basil Rathbone, Ronald Colman, Leslie Howard, and C. Aubrey Smith.

-Leading man

-Niven graduated to star parts in "A" films with The Dawn Patrol (1938) remake at Warners; although he was billed below Errol Flynn and Basil Rathbone, it was a leading role and the film did excellent business.
-Niven was reluctant to take a supporting part in Wuthering Heights (1939) for Goldwyn, but eventually relented and the film was a big success.

-RKO borrowed him to play Ginger Rogers' leading man in the romantic comedy Bachelor Mother (1939), which was another big hit.
+Niven graduated to star parts in "A" films with The Dawn Patrol (1938) remake at Warners; although he was billed below Flynn and Rathbone, it was a leading role and the film did excellent business.
+Niven was reluctant to take part in Wuthering Heights (1939) for Goldwyn, but eventually relented and the film was a big success.
+RKO borrowed him to play Ginger Rogers's leading man in the romantic comedy Bachelor Mother (1939), which was another big hit.
 Goldwyn used him to support Gary Cooper in the adventure tale The Real Glory (1939), and Walter Wanger cast him opposite Loretta Young in Eternally Yours (1939).
-Finally, Goldwyn granted Niven a lead part, the title role as the eponymous gentleman safe-cracker in Raffles (1939).
+Finally, Goldwyn granted Niven a lead part in a major film, the title role as the eponymous gentleman safecracker in Raffles (1939).

-Second World War
+1939–1945: Second World War

 The day after Britain declared war on Germany in 1939, Niven returned home and rejoined the British Army.
 He was alone among British stars in Hollywood in doing so; the British Embassy advised most actors to stay.

 Niven was recommissioned as a lieutenant in the Rifle Brigade (Prince Consort's Own) on 25 February 1940, and was assigned to a motor training battalion.
 He wanted something more exciting, however, and transferred to the Commandos.
 He was assigned to a training base at Inverailort House in the Western Highlands.
-Niven later claimed credit for bringing future Major General Sir Robert E. Laycock to the Commandos.
+Niven later claimed credit for bringing future Major General Sir Robert Laycock to the Commandos.
 Niven commanded "A" Squadron GHQ Liaison Regiment, better known as "Phantom".
 He was promoted to war-substantive captain on 18 August 1941.